thegodeveloper/cka/labs/09-kill-scheduler-manual-scheduling.md

 - `Temporarily` stop the `kube-scheduler`, in a way that you can start it again afterward.
 - Create a single `Pod` named `manual-schedule` of image `httpd:2.4-alpine`, confirm its created but not scheduled on any node.
 - Manually schedule that `Pod` on node `k8s-c2-control-plane`, make sure it's running.
-- Start the `kube-scheduler` again and confirm its running correctly by creating a second `Pod` named `manual-schedule2` of image `httpd:2.4-alpine` and check if it's running on `cka-control-plane` cluster.
+- Start the `kube-scheduler` again and confirm its running correctly by creating a second `Pod` named `manual-schedule2` of image `httpd:2.4-alpine` and check if it's running on `k8s-c2-control-plane` cluster.

 ## Solution